szapp/FeatShare/doc/anchors.rst

         .. note::
-            **Note**: Unlike :std:term:`feature dependencies <dependencies>`, these global dependencies will cause the anchor to fail, if their conditions not met.
+            **Note**: Unlike :std:term:`feature dependencies <dependencies>`, these global dependencies will cause the anchor to fail, if their conditions are not met.
             See :std:term:`ignoreOnFail` for more information.

     dependencies